thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

-In order to design a spring that is not over-stressed when deflected to the solid condition, enable the FS_Solid MAX constraint, set that MAX constraint to a value slightly above 1.0 and run the Search feature.
+In order to design a spring that is not over-stressed when deflected to the solid condition, enable the FS_Solid MAX constraint, set that MAX constraint to a value slightly above 1.0 and run the Search feature (menu Action : Search or Search button).

 ___